zinzy/My-Digital-Garden/_notes/eating disorder.md

 ### It's not about food
 On here, I'm purposely vague about the eating disordered behaviors that characterize various periods in my life.
 I do this for two reasons:

-1. Inspired by [[* Diet culture is dangerous]], societies often have the incorrect assumption that certain eating disorders are better, more glamorous, or more worthy of awe than others.
-It's not true, and actually very dangerous for people who are battling eating disorders.
-I was able to tell myself for years that nothing was wrong with me because at least I didn't have that one particular eating disorder.
+1. Inspired by [[* Diet culture is dangerous]], societies often have the incorrect assumption that certain eating disorders are better, more glamorous, or more worthy of shock or awe than others.
+It's not true, and actually very dangerous for people who are living with or recovering from an eating disorder.
+I was able to tell myself for years that nothing was wrong with me because at least I didn't have that one particular eating disorder. [[* All eating disorders are dangerous]]
 2. Eating disorders are not about food

 [^1]: Pro-ana refers to content containing references to or depictions of severely underweight people